Most recently updated on May 10, 2024

 In January 2019, the Taiwanese company announced it wouldn’t build the TV factory but might put together something smaller, perhaps a technology hub with a molding station.
 Foxconn said it still planned to employ 13,000 workers.

-Three structures have been built on the 3,000-acre property.
+Three structures were built on the 3,000-acre property.
 A 120,000-square-foot storage facility was finished in 2018.
-A 1 million square foot manufacturing complex was completed in 2020, but it’s now being used for storage.
+A 1 million square foot manufacturing complex was completed in 2020, but that has been mostly used for storage.
 A globe-shaped structure that was supposed to house a network operations center is nearing completion, although it’s uncertain what it will be used for.

 Foxconn has announced numerous plans over the past few years about the site, including the possibility that electric vehicles will be made there.